 Which Board to Bring for Surfing Rosarito Beach?

-Actually, you can surf Rosario beach with just about any board size.
+Actually, you can surf Rosarito beach with just about any board size.
 Of course, it depends on the size of swell.
 When the surf is small, a longboard or fun board/fish will be perfect.
 However, when the surf is shoulder high or above; a shortboard is going to be your best friend.
 With a bit more swell, this wave becomes racy and you’ll need some rocker to make your way down the face.

 Fortunately, Rosarito has several surf shops in town so if you don’t bring the right board with you; you can rent one in town.
 Try Local Surf School and Shop or Baja Reef.

-What to Expect from Crowds while Surfing?
+What to Expect from Rosarito Surf Crowds?

 As mentioned earlier, Rosarito is more of a party town than a surf town.
 As such, you’ll be one of few surfers in the lineup if you can make it out for dawn patrol.
 In general, this will be the case even throughout most of the day.
 Most surfers in Baja go to one of the other beaches near Rosarito Mexico for better waves.